 - Keep a change of clothes in the car – If the opportunity to workout pops up – you get out of a meeting early, your after work plans are cancelled, etc. – having a change of clothes and extra pair of gym shoes in your car (or at the office) can be the difference between getting in exercise and killing your free time.

-- Layout your workout clothes the night before – Not only can you sleep a little later, avoiding an early morning clothing hunt by being able to wake up and change or toss your clothes into your bag, eliminates the decision time of “should I or shouldn’t I” workout.
+- Layout your workout clothes the night before – Not only can you have a calmer morning by avoid an early morning clothing hunt, and being able to wake up and change or toss your clothes into your bag, it eliminates the decision time of if you should workout in the first place.

 - Keep healthy snacks accessible – Having a bowl of apples on the counter and almonds in a clear container makes a healthy snack the easiest choice.
 If you’re heading out the door, you’re more likely to grab one for your purse instead of being stranded with nothing nourishing.